kaesonho/react-i13n-ga/README.md

 </Foo>
 ```

-For better instrumentation integration, you can leverage the [inherit architecture](https://github.com/yahoo/react-i13n/blob/master/docs/guides/integrateWithComponents.md), e.g., create a parent and define the `category` so that all the links inside will apply it.
+For better instrumentation integration, you can leverage the [inherit architecture](https://github.com/yahoo/react-i13n/blob/master/docs/guides/integrateWithComponents.md), e.g., create a parent and define the `category` with default tracker, or specify `tracker`, so that all the links inside will apply it.

 ```js